Regularization (mathematics): L1 and L2 Regularization

+Dropout

+In the context of neural networks, the Dropout technique repeatedly ignores random subsets of neurons during training, which simulates the training of multiple neural network architectures at once to improve generalization.

 Classification

 Empirical learning of classifiers (from a finite data set) is always an underdetermined problem, because it attempts to infer a function of any $x$ given only examples $x_1, x_2, \dots, x_n$.

 A regularization term (or regularizer) $R(f)$ is added to a loss function:

 where $V$ is an underlying loss function that describes the cost of predicting $f(x)$ when the label is $y$, such as the square loss or hinge loss; and $\lambda$ is a parameter which controls the importance of the regularization term. $R(f)$ is typically chosen to impose a penalty on the complexity of $f$.
 Concrete notions of complexity used include restrictions for smoothness and bounds on the vector space norm.

 A theoretical justification for regularization is that it attempts to impose Occam's razor on the solution (as depicted in the figure above, where the green function, the simpler one, may be preferred).
 From a Bayesian point of view, many regularization techniques correspond to imposing certain prior distributions on model parameters.

 Regularization can serve multiple purposes, including learning simpler models, inducing models to be sparse and introducing group structure into the learning problem.